w01230/openwrt-extra/README.md

 ## usage:

-	0) add src-git extra https://github.com/w01230/openwrt-extra.git to feeds.conf.default
+	0) clone to dire openwrt/package
-	1) run ./script/feeds update -a then ./script/feeds install -a
-	2) select app and make
+	1) select app and make

 ## note:
 	remove adbyby and koolproxy from master branch, and keep them in branch:backup.